krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

   which is expected in a small dataset.
 More generally, the lowest *level* at which such alignment in magnitude and direction becomes visible is an important system property.

-We should also note that while flow fields are useful to a get a quick high level signature of flow dynamics in a system of presences, they also shine when we reason closely about the local and global changes in the field, and trace these back to the specific drivers of the change.

-We will present many more examples and use cases of such reasoning with flow fields over specific systems in future posts.

 ### Attractors